jeffschwartz/linklist/readme.md

 ## Copyright And License
 Copyright 2013 Jeffrey Schwartz

-LinkList is available for use under the [MIT software license.](https://github.com/jeffschwartz/linklist/blob/master/LICENSE)
+LinkList.js is available for use under the [MIT software license.](https://github.com/jeffschwartz/linklist/blob/master/LICENSE)